David Davis (Supreme Court justice): Personal life

 Davis married Sarah Woodruff Walker of Lenox, Massachusetts, in 1838.
 Of seven, only two of their children, George and Sallie, survived to adulthood.

-On December 15, 1878, Davis slipped on a banana peel in Washington D.C., marking the 3rd recorded instance of such an event in American history.

 Upon his death in 1886, he was interred at Evergreen Cemetery in Bloomington, Illinois.
 His grave can be found in section G, lot 886.

 His home in that city, the David Davis Mansion, is a state historic site.
 At his death, he was the largest landowner in Illinois.

 Family

 His great-grandson was David Davis IV (1906-1978), a lawyer and Illinois state senator.

-He was a first cousin of David Davis Walker, a second cousin once removed of George Herbert Walker, a first cousin three times removed of 41st President of the United States George H. W. Bush and a first cousin four times removed of George W. Bush, the 43rd President.
+He was a first cousin of David Davis Walker, a first cousin once removed of George Herbert Walker, a first cousin three times removed of 41st President of the United States George H. W. Bush and a first cousin four times removed of George W. Bush, the 43rd President.